 -

-RA Support team members will highlight topics drawn from current trends in questions received through ra-help@mit.edu.
+RA Support team members will highlight recent changes with FY2025 and FY2026 F&A rates and other topics drawn from current trends in questions received through ra-help@mit.edu.
 We invite you to bring questions and/or current proposals that you are working on.
 Join on Zoom (no registration required)

 -